DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-19-ab-testing-service-and-results-to-date.md

 categories:
   - showcase
   - datascience
+excerpt: Learn about our AB testing workshop service and about completed experiments across the City!
 ---

-Learn about our AB testing workshop service and about completed experiments across the City!

 ## AB Testing Workshop Service